Carrie Underwood Preps For The CMT Awards With This Beauty Trick

 — Go Country 105 (@GoCountry105) June 6, 2018

 Underwood told CMT that she will be performing her new hit single, “Cry Pretty,” at the awards tonight and she is excited to tell her story on the stage.
 She also revealed that this is the place where she feels the most comfortable.
 She loves this particular stage because it is front and center so that you are really singing more to the fans.
-She also gave credit to the ‘hard working fans’ that spend their time voting for her and giving her plenty of support.
+She also gave credit to the “hard working fans” that spend their time voting for her and giving her plenty of support.

 “I mean, one of the best things about the CMT Music Awards is that they are fan voted.
 So I know my fans get out and campaign.
 I see them throwing Twitter parties that are like vote parties.
 It’s really cool to be nominated for their hard work, and to be recognized.”